 Global Climate and Biodiversity Frameworks

-Ultimately, the fate of the tundra rests on the success of global environmental treaties.
-The Paris Agreement's goal of limiting global warming to 1.5°C is the single most important conservation target for the Arctic.
-Every fraction of a degree of warming avoided means less permafrost thaw and less sea ice loss.
-Similarly, the Kunming-Montreal Global Biodiversity Framework, with its target to protect 30% of land and sea by 2030 ("30x30"), provides a powerful incentive for nations to expand and effectively manage their protected area networks in the tundra.
-The challenge lies in translating these ambitious global goals into concrete, well-funded, and equitably governed local actions on the ground.
+The long-term fate of tundra ecosystems hinges on the success of global environmental agreements.
+The Paris Agreement’s target to limit warming to 1.5°C is paramount, as every fraction of a degree avoided reduces permafrost thaw and sea ice loss.
+Similarly, the Kunming-Montreal Global Biodiversity Framework, which aims to protect 30% of terrestrial and marine areas by 2030 (“30x30”), incentivizes nations to expand and enhance protected area networks in the tundra.